projectacrn/acrn-hypervisor/doc/release_notes/index.rst

 The project ACRN reference code can be found on GitHub in https://github.com/projectacrn.
-It includes the ACRN hypervisor, the ACRN device model, and documentation.
+It includes the ACRN hypervisor, the ACRN Device Model, and documentation.

 .. rst-class:: rst-columns